d-stephenson/d-stephenson.github.io/_posts/2021-08-02-journal-one-prj701.md

 - Sales
 - Tech

-Consideration should be made to:
+Consideration will be made to:
 - Marketing, Finance and Sales data
 - Site usage data – website and cloud platform
 - Events based data to drive automated actions